bnhdsc/bnhdsc.github.io/index.md

 # Welcome to the BNHDSC

-We are the The Better National Hotdog and Sausage Council, an industry association that was formed to correct errors by The Council Which Shall Not Be Named.
+We are the The Best National Hotdog and Sausage Council, an industry association that was formed to correct errors by The Council Which Shall Not Be Named.

 ## FAQ